Lewis Edwards

 Amphetamine is the same molecule whether it's legal or not.

-Stimulants (especially amphetamines) have a distinctive failure mode in which the drug destroys the reliability of the person reporting on its effects.
+Stimulants (especially amphetamines) occasionally have a distinctive failure mode in which the drug destroys the reliability of the person reporting on its effects.

 If someone's antidepressants are not good for them, and you say so, the reply will look like "yeah, I guess I've been in a bad mood a lot lately.
 You might be onto something.
 I'm going to talk to my doctor."